adarmonicteam/adarmonicteam.github.io/index.md

 {% include blackstates.html %}

+{% include BlackCorrelation.html %}

-When a correlation coefficient is calculated that quantifies the relationship between the percentage of African-Americans versus the percent of Black-support topics in that state, a correlation coefficient of
+When a correlation coefficient is calculated that quantifies the relationship between the percentage of African-Americans versus the percent of Black-support topics in that state, a value of **0.52** is retrieved.
+This implies that there is a statistically relevant relationship between these two variables, and that the Trolls may very well have considered the African-American population of states when releasing tweets.

 - Another strategy that was attempted was to reply to popular twitter authors such as **midnight** that are followed by a significant proportion of the American people.
 However, given the fact that only individuals who follow both the Troll who replied *and* the author to which the reply was made can see the reply, this tactic may have not been the best in terms of gaining an audience.
 For this reason the number of replies remains relatively low.
 (Does it drop off as time goes by?)